Adrian Vanson: Maitland and the hidden portrait of Mary

 A portrait of John Maitland of Thirlestane by Vanson at Ham House was valued at £2 in 1683.
 Examination by Caroline Rae in 2016 showed that it was painted over an image of Mary, Queen of Scots.

 Banners and heraldry

 Vanson also painted heraldry on banners for the king's trumpeters, and ceremonial spears and banners and painted the Danish royal arms on banners for the coronation of Anne of Denmark.
 He also painted a taffeta banner or pencel for the Hammermen craft for Anne's Entry to Edinburgh.

+King James referred to portraiture and the art of the painting by alluding to Saint Luke, patron of painters, in his sonnet To the Queene: